lluisher/Divide-and-Conquer-solves-localization/README.md

 4. DaC\_dyn\_N2 ( system, subsystem, potential, Jxx, Jz, time, precision; variance = 1e-32, min\_jump = 1, error\_propagation\_ratio = 10 )

 Calculate the time evolution of the observable Participation Ratio (PR) for several times of interest, given in the numpy array *time*, where the initial state is a wavefunction with the two particles localized in consecutive sites of the system.
-The system has *system* sites, with values of the on-site potential given in *potential*, the hopping coefficient, constant in each site, is given in *Jxx* and the interaction strength is *J_z*.
+The system has *system* sites, with values of the on-site potential given in *potential*, the hopping coefficient, constant in each site, is given in *Jxx* and the interaction strength is *Jz*.
 An upper bound of the error in the PR is given by the value of *precision*.